spidey000/meme_generator_web_sendit/README.md

 *   **Outline (Text)**: Implemented using `ctx.strokeText()` with `ctx.lineJoin = 'round'`.
 The `lineWidth` property is dynamically scaled by `outlineWidth * 2 * scale` to maintain proportional thickness at different export resolutions.
 *   **Glow and Shadow (Text)**: Achieved using `ctx.shadowBlur`, `ctx.shadowOffsetX`, and `ctx.shadowOffsetY` properties.
 These properties are also scaled by the `targetScale` to ensure effects like blur radius and offset distances are consistent across resolutions.
 A multiple-pass approach is used for glow effects to enhance their appearance.
 *   **Sticker Outlines**: A "pseudo-outline" effect is applied by drawing the sticker multiple times with slight offsets in 8 directions before drawing the main sticker.
 These offsets are multiplied by the `export scale` to ensure the outline thickness scales correctly.
+    *   **Rendering pipeline: Sticker outline**: The [`applyOutlineEffect()`](utils/effectRenderer.ts:192) routine now uses a tinted silhouette mask created by [`createTintedSilhouette()`](utils/effectRenderer.ts:356) for outline passes.
+This prevents duplication of the full-color sticker image and ensures a clean outline.
+The canvas context state is reset between passes to avoid unintended drawing artifacts.
 *   **Notes on `devicePixelRatio`**: The `window.devicePixelRatio` significantly impacts how resolution affects effect thickness.
 When exporting at higher scales (e.g., `targetScale: 2`), effects like outlines and blur will naturally appear thicker in terms of raw pixels, but proportionally correct relative to the content.
 Always consider the `targetScale` when evaluating effect appearance.

 ## Manual Testing Checklist (Regression Path)

+### Testing steps: Sticker Outline Fix
+1.  **Enable Outline**: Select a sticker layer and enable the "Outline" option in the toolbar.
+2.  **Adjust Outline**: Experiment with various outline widths and colors.
+3.  **Verify**: Confirm that the sticker displays a clean, solid outline without any duplicate images in the background.
+4.  **Test PNG/SVG**: Repeat steps 1-3 with both PNG and SVG sticker types.
+5.  **Export**: Export the meme and verify the outline appears correctly in the exported image.

 Before any release, perform the following checks to ensure the render pipeline and effects parity are maintained: